Saving form data to a spreadsheet, a database, an email list, or other apps

-NOTE: if you are using multiple forms in your design, these settings will apply to all forms.
+You will receive the form field data in your inbox when the form is submitted.
+Note that if you use multiple forms in your design, these settings apply to all forms.

-Now, let's go back to our example: as you remember, we were working on a Web version of one of our newsletters, to which we added a signup form for new subscribers.
-Simply receiving the submitted form as an email was not going to be enough.
-Which brings us to the next section: how do we save that data somewhere else?
+Now, let's go back to our example.
+We were working on a web version of one of our newsletters, to which we added a sign-up form for new subscribers.
+In this case, simply receiving the submitted form as an email was not enough.
+How do we save that data somewhere else?

 Passing form data to another application

-In our specific case, we use MailUp - a sister company - as our email marketing platform, so we wanted people that signed up for the newsletter to be added to a list in MailUp.
+In our case, we use MailUp - a sister company - as our email marketing platform.
+We wanted people that signed up for the newsletter to be added directly to a list in MailUp.

 Leveraging an email parser

 Email parsers are tools out there that can:

 - extract data from it

 - let you act on the extracted data